ericleasemorgan/reader-sentences/README.md

 * `./bin/define.py` - given a carrel and a words, finds all sentences containing the given word, uses the Lesk Algorithm to predict the word's definitions, and outputs possible definitions of the word and their frequencies

-* `./bin/concordance.sh` - given the name of a study carrel and a word/phrase, output a list of sentence-like thing containing the word/phrase
+* `./bin/concordance.sh` - given the name of a study carrel and a word/phrase, output a list of sentence-like things containing the word/phrase

 The following are miscellaneous scripts: